 How do I properly maintain sod?

-Watering – Water your new grass immediately after installation.
+Watering – Water your new grass as you lay, not just when you’re finished!

 - Edges along asphalt and concrete, corners, areas near buildings, as well as places on top of embankments and mounds often dry out fastest.

-- At first, water daily or more often, keeping sod moist until it is firmly rooted (about 2 weeks).
+- At first, water daily, keeping sod moist until it is firmly rooted (about 7-10 days).
 Later, depending on weather conditions, water less frequently but enough so that water will penetrate deeper into the root zone.

 How do I fertilize my freshly laid sod or established sod?